jamiechong/revisionize/readme.txt

 Visit [revisionize.pro](https://revisionize.pro) to add functionality that makes Revisionize even more powerful.

 = Compatible with =

 * [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/)
 * [Public Post Preview](https://wordpress.org/plugins/public-post-preview/)
 * *Let us know other plugins that you have successfully used Revisionize with*

+= Known Issues =

+* Gutenberge.
+Revisionize is not compatible with the default Gutenberg editor.
+You must install the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin.
+* WP Recipe Maker.
+There have been reported issues that indicate Revisionize does not work with this plugin.
+However, we could not verify these reports.
+Use at your own risk.
+* Some plugins store content in their own database tables, which Revisionize knows nothing about.
+It's possible that publishing a revision will not save changes for these types of plugins.
+Revisionize will only work with content stored in the `wp_posts` and `wp_postmeta` tables.

 Please post in the support section for help before leaving a negative review!